MarcoSelvatici/Blue/README.md

 After clicking the run button, you can hover the let expressions to see a tooltip with their types!

+The GUI is heavily based on the [Visual2](https://github.com/tomcl/V2releases) one's.

 **Windows instructions:**
 Unzip `team\editor\dist\Blue-win32-x64.zip` to a directory of your choice and run `Blue.exe`.